Condor-Performance-Modeling/how-to/README.md

 ### Build and Install the File System

-You map be asked to entry the sudo password in the middle of this process.
+You may be asked to entry the sudo password in the middle of this process.

 ```
 cd $TOP